syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/14.nova-rescue-mode/default.en.md

 ## The SysEleven Rescue Image

-The rescue image was built and tested using Ubuntu 16.04 LTS as core system.
+The rescue images were built and tested using Ubuntu 16.04 and 18.04 LTS as core system.
-It contains a variety of pre-installed tools to rescue your instance and supports most filesystems out of the box.
+Theiy contain a variety of pre-installed tools to rescue your instances and supports most filesystems out of the box.

 !!!
-Since the rescue image is rebuilt regularly it is advisable to always check for the [current rescue image name or ID](#launch-nova-rescue-mode).
+Since the rescue images are rebuilt regularly it is advisable to always check for the [current rescue image name or ID](#launch-nova-rescue-mode).

 ## Goal